 Fifth Bedroom – one full size bed, one twin bed

 We mostly book through HomeAway or VRBO (or other affiliated websites) because it’s very safe and secure for our guests.
 Payment is either by credit card or e-check (electronic bank transfer.)
 If you choose credit, HomeAway charges a 3% fee, which is deducted from your security deposit refund after your stay.
 E-check is free to travelers booking our homes as we cover that cost.
+During check out, Guests review our attached rental agreement and house rules and agree to them by checking the box and completing the reservation request.
 Due to insurance regulations, we rent only to those over the age of 25.
 For smokers, we ask that you smoke outside only and properly dispose of cigarette butts.

 Cancellation policy - if guests have to cancel, we will do our best to re-rent the dates at the same rate.
 If we are successful, we refund your payment in full.
 If not, we do not refund.
 We recommend that our guests consider travel insurance, which is generally inexpensive.